gerardbm/cosmic/README.md

 ## Font family

 Cosmic is designed to look good with any kind of typography, as colors are distinguishable to any thickness.

-## What about atomic color scheme

-Check the [old-atomic](https://github.com/gerardbm/old-atomic) repository for old colors (selected using different algorithms).